swaaws/ARiMg/README.md

 and if the Host is booted up it announce over ssh to your deploy host with usefull output.
 Your login looks like ssh spinup@[ip from ./deploy_cache.bash]

+Over ansible-playbooks all changes where reverted and a user called ansible where created

 ## ⚡️ For the fast ones ⚡️
 ```bash